usurobor/CT/core/tsc-core.md

 ---

 ## 9 · Stability Under Composition and Products
-All corollaries from §7 apply; the product metric is non‑expansive, hence coherence is preserved under bounded accumulation of tolerances.
+All corollaries from §7 apply; the product metric is non-expansive, hence coherence is preserved under bounded accumulation of tolerances.
 (No numeric bounds are fixed by the core.)

 ---